python-websockets/websockets/docs/topics/broadcast.rst

 client because messages are sent by different tasks.
 This makes them slower than the built-in :func:`broadcast` function.

-There is no major difference between the performance of per-message queues and publish–subscribe.
+There is no major difference between the performance of per-client queues and publish–subscribe.